The Second Position: Perfection?

 These are the comprehensive definitions of the word perfect as it is used biblically.
 I hope the biblical definition of the word perfect clarifies your understanding of how God views perfect people on earth.
 Now that we have a better understanding of what it means to be perfect, let us take a closer look at people in the Bible who are characterized as being perfect.
 This might surprise you, but in the Bible, Jesus Christ was not the only human described as being perfect.
 The biggest difference between Jesus and the rest of humanity is that Jesus never sinned in His life, but even though these other men sinned in their lives, they were still seen as perfect in God’s eyes.
 This only further proves how powerful and wonderful God’s grace and mercy are for us.

 In the Old Testament, there are several people who are described as perfect.
 Obviously, God is described as perfect (2 Samuel 22:31), but we also see several other men given the exact, same description of perfection.
-Noah was perfect (Genesis 6:9), Abram/Abraham was told to be perfect by God (Genesis 17:1), God says that Job is perfect (Job 1:1, 1:8, 2:3), King David is described as perfect (1 Kings 11:4), King Asa was perfect (1 Kings 15:14 and 2 Chronicles 15:17), and King Hezekiah asks God to heal him because he was perfect (2 Kings 20:3).
-So we can see that even in the Old Testament, before Christ even came onto the scene and died for the world’s sins, some people were still able to attain perfection in God’s eyes.
+Noah was perfect (Genesis 6:9), Abram/Abraham was told to be perfect by God (Genesis 17:1), God says that Job is perfect (Job 1:1, 1:8, 2:3), King David is described as perfect (1 Kings 11:4), King Asa was perfect (1 Kings 15:14 and 2 Chronicles 15:17), King Hezekiah asks God to heal him because he was perfect (2 Kings 20:3), and John the Baptist’s parents, both Zechariah and his wife Elizabeth, were righteous and blameless in all of the commandments and ordinances of the Lord (Luke 1:5-6).
+So we can see that even before Christ even came onto the scene and died for the world’s sins, some people were still able to attain perfection in God’s eyes.

 If this strikes you as odd, it should, because what is absent from the picture here is the infilling of the Holy Spirit who empowers us to accomplish more than we ever thought possible.
 Don’t forget that the kings and prophets of old didn’t have the Holy Spirit living in them the same way as we do today.
 And considering that fact, it is important not to make the mistake of comparing yourself to the great kings and prophets of old and doubting your ability to achieve or attain what they have accomplished, because Jesus Christ made this all-inclusive statement to put it into perspective for you: “Assuredly, I say to you, among those born of women there has not risen one greater than John the Baptist; but he who is least in the kingdom of heaven is greater than he” (Matthew 11:11 and Luke 7:28).